How to Copyright a Book (12 Essential Questions Answered)

 Do I have to use my real name on the form?
 Can I use a stage name or a pen name?

+No, you do not have to use your real name on the application form.
 There is no legal requirement that the author be identified by his or her real name on the application form.
-For further information, see FL 101, Pseudonyms.
-If filing under a fictitious name, check the “Pseudonymous” box when giving information about the authors.

 Will my personal information be available to the public?